friebetill/Chemie/README.md

 # Chemie Anki deck.
 (CrowdAnki JSON)

 It contains all ideas and concepts I learn during my course "Chemistry for Physicists" as Anki cards.

 The cards are all in German.

 ## Topics
+The deck is not yet complete and will be revised several times.
+The complete subdecks have the marker [x] in the listing.

 The Anki structure is built up as follows:

 <details>